Calfur/BeaconWars/README.md

 # Beacon Wars
 ## The Minecraft PvP Project
 The basic idea of BeaconWars is to make a Minecraft PvP event more exciting.
 For this we looked at past projects and searched for improvements.
 BeaconWars is the result of a year of collecting ideas, programming and optimizing.
 In April 2021, we organizers played the project with our friends using version 1.0 of BeaconWars.
-The project was a complete success, never before have we played a project for such a long time.
+The project was a great success, never before have we played a project for such a long time.
 Since then the plugin was regularly improved.
 With the Version 2.0 the Plugin is on a higher level than ever before.
 The user friendliness and usability is at a high level now.

 ## Documentation
 [User documentation](https://1drv.ms/p/s!AqmNtkCHF4Gs33VF97y5w70egxEv) (German)